 - Corporate Governance Guidelines.
 First formalized in 1996, the corporate governance guidelines reflect the Board’s views and Company policy regarding significant corporate governance issues, which the Board believes are best practice.
 As part of its ongoing review of best practices in corporate governance, the Board periodically reviews and updates the guidelines.
 Click here to view Colgate’s Board Guidelines on Significant Corporate Governance Issues.

 - Business Integrity Initiatives.
-The Board supports the Company’s efforts to communicate effectively its commitment to ethical business practices, which are led by the Company’s Global Ethics and Compliance function.
-To further this goal, all Company employees worldwide are required to certify annually that they understand and comply with the Code of Conduct.
-In addition, the Company’s executives and key managers worldwide participate in management training programs regarding the Code of Conduct, Colgate’s values, effective leadership and the applicable laws and regulations that govern Colgate’s business practices around the world.
+The Board supports the Company’s efforts to effectively communicate its commitment to ethical business practices, which are led by the Company’s Global Ethics and Compliance function.
+To further this goal, all Company employees worldwide are required to annually certify that they understand and comply with the Code of Conduct.
+In addition, the Company’s executives and key managers worldwide participate in training programs regarding the Code of Conduct, Colgate’s values, effective leadership and the applicable laws and regulations that govern Colgate’s business practices around the world.
 Colgate directors also annually certify their compliance with the Code of Conduct.

 - Political Expenditures.
 As set forth in the Company’s Code of Conduct, the Company has a longstanding policy against making contributions to any political party or candidate.
 In addition, each year, the Company advises its U.S. trade associations of this policy to prevent the use of Company dues or contributions for any such expenditures and requests that such associations which receive at least $10,000 annually from the Company confirm their compliance with this policy.